Nanobubbles

 Of all these potent nanobubble properties however, the team identifies ROS production by nanobubbles as potentially holding the greatest promise for water treatment.

-That’s because oxidation using nanobubbles supports a transition away from the use of chemical oxidants such as chlorine and ozone.
+That’s because enhanced oxidation using Moleaer’s nanobubbles technology supports a transition away from the use of chemical oxidants such as chlorine and ozone.
 As the scientists point out, these chemicals are costly, dangerous to handle and produce harmful by-products.

 What’s worse, as another group of scientists published a paper in the Environmental Science & Technology Journal explaining that excessive dosage of chemical oxidants and/or energy input is required in water treatment these days